zcmarine/continued_cs/continued_cs/algorithms/permute/README.md

-CS Question: Create all permutations of an array.
+Create all permutations of an array.